 The Illusion Of Choice, or, All Roads Lead To Rome

-Chances are that, for any given product or service you’re trying to sell, there’s one landing page on your site that’s the most likely to convert the PPC traffic that gets sent to it.
+Chances are that, for any given product or service you’re trying to sell, there’s one landing page on your site that’s the most likely to convert PPC traffic.
 Maybe you have a few pages that are good at it, but in my experience, most clients just have one that can do it acceptably, with each subsequent page having a huge dropoff in results.
-If you are in this situation, know that few things would be more worth your time than improving that page’s likelihood of converting traffic, but that’s another rant altogether
+If you are in this situation, know that few things would be more worth your time than improving that page’s ability to convert traffic, but that’s another rant altogether

 Acoustic Guitars For Sale | Guitars Starting At $99 | Your Next Guitar Is Here